 Durre Shahwar is a writer and PhD Candidate in Creative Writing at Cardiff University.
 She is the editor of Gathering (forthcoming 2024), and a Future Wales Fellow.
 She is the co-founder of ‘Where I’m Coming From’ open mic collective.
 Her non-fiction work-in-progress was highly commended in the Morley Prize 2022.

 Penelope Shuttle lives in Cornwall.
-Her thirteenth collection, Lyonesse, appeared from Bloodaxe in June 2021, and was Observer Poetry Book of the Month for July 21.
-Covid/Corvid, a pamphlet written in collaboration with Alyson Hallett, appeared from Broken Sleep Books, September 2021.
-Father Lear, a pamphlet, was published by Poetry Salzburg in June 2020.
+Her thirteenth collection, Lyonesse, appeared from Bloodaxe Books in June 2021, and was Observer Poetry Book of the Month.
+Noah, a pamphlet, appears in September 2023 from Broken Sleep Books.
+She is President of the Falmouth Poetry Group.
+Lyonesse was long-listed for the Laurel Prize.

 Zoë Skoulding‘s latest collection is A Marginal Sea (Carcanet) and she is Professor of Poetry and Creative Writing at Bangor University.